o1-labs/rfcs/0002-chunking.md

 ### Retaining zero-knowledge

-Once we have `c > 1` chunks, every column will come with `2 * c` evaluations, 1 for each chunk at each of `z` and `z * w`.
+After we have `c > 1` chunks, every column will come with `2 * c` evaluations, 1 for each chunk at each of `z` and `z * w`.
 In order to retain zero-knowledge, we need to ensure that we randomize more columns than there are evaluations.
 Thus, we must randomize at least `2 * c + 1` values at the end of each column.
-The helpers for adding zero-knowledge to columns should be updated to take the number of zk rows that are required as an argument.
+The helpers for adding zero-knowledge to columns must be updated to take the number of zk rows that are required as an argument.

 #### Lookup argument